Continuous Home Insurance Coverage: Why It Matters for Your Rates

 Policy Denial Some insurers flatly refuse applicants with recent lapses

-Force-Placed Insurance If you have a mortgage, your lender can impose coverage at up to 10x the standard rate
+Force-Placed Insurance If you have a mortgage, your lender can impose coverage at 1.5 to 10 times the standard rate

 Stricter Underwriting More scrutiny on roof age, property condition, and claims history